 Wet felting isn't limited to flat pieces of fabric.
 It can also be used to create three-dimensional objects like cat caves, hats, or bags.
 The same principles apply, but the wool is worked around a resist to create the desired shape.

-Laying out the first layer for a blanket I made for my sister.
-Nuno felted on cheesecloth (over bubble wrap).
+Laying out the first layer of Merino Wool Roving for a blanket I made for my sister.
+Nuno felted on cheesecloth, layered over over bubble wrap.

 The Art of Nuno Felting